programminghistorian/jekyll/lessons/normalizing-data.md

 ```

 The regular expression in the above code is the material inside the
-string, in other words W+.
-The W is shorthand for the class of
+string, in other words `W+`.
+The `W` is shorthand for the class of
-non-alphanumeric characters.
+*non-alphanumeric characters*.
 In a Python regular expression, the plus
 sign (+) matches one or more copies of a given character.
-The re.UNICODE
+The `re.UNICODE`
 tells the interpreter that we want to include characters from the
 world’s other languages in our definition of “alphanumeric”, as well as
 the A to Z, a to z and 0-9 of English.
 Regular expressions have to be
-compiled before they can be used, which is what the rest of the
+*compiled* before they can be used, which is what the rest of the
 statement does.
 Don’t worry about understanding the compilation part
 right now.

-When we refine our *`html-to-list1.py`* program, it now looks like this:
+When we refine our *html-to-list1.py* program, it now looks like this:

 ``` python
 #html-to-list1.py